-- If an in-scope supplier did not respond, we made at least three attempts to contact the in-scope supplier via email or phone. - If an in-scope supplier had inconsistent or incomplete information, we contacted the supplier to request updated information, and provided additional training resources, as necessary. - We worked with suppliers to improve their responses and commitment to conflict-free sourcing at both company and product levels, and sourcing from RMAP conformant smelters. - We also encouraged suppliers to join industry collaborations to further support conflict-free sourcing from the region.
+- If an in-scope supplier did not respond, we made at least three attempts to contact the in-scope supplier via email or phone. - If an in-scope supplier had inconsistent or incomplete information, we contacted the supplier to request updated information and provided additional training resources, as necessary.
+This included enforcing our Responsible Supply Chain code of conduct and conflict minerals policy expectations. - We worked with suppliers to improve their responses and commitment to conflict-free sourcing at both company and product levels and sourcing from RMAP conformant smelters. - We also encouraged suppliers to join industry collaborations to further support conflict-free sourcing from the region.

 We received a high response rate from our in-scope suppliers who provided data to us at either the company or product level.
+We completed our survey of suppliers at the end of February 2020 for the 2019 cycle.
 Some of our in-scope suppliers indicated that they are still in the process of gathering information from their suppliers.
 We continue to work with our in-scope suppliers to ensure that their in-scope suppliers are fully represented.

 Some in-scope supplier responses indicated that some of the smelters used by them at various levels of our supply chain obtain 3TG from the Covered Countries.
 Some in-scope supplier responses also indicated sourcing 3TG from outside of the Covered Countries, from recycled or scrap sources, and/or from unknown origins.
-Based on the results of our supply chain survey and the nature of our supply chain as described in Section 1(C) above, we were unable to verify with absolute certainty the source and chain of custody of all of the 3TG used by our suppliers and in our products.
-Due to the fact that 10% of the smelters, all of which are conformant with the RMI's RMAP program, disclosed by our in-scope suppliers have been reported by the RMI to source from the Covered Countries, we proceeded by conducting due diligence as described in Section 3 below.
+Based on the results of our supply chain survey and the nature of our supply chain as described in Section 1(C) above, we were unable to verify with certainty the source and chain of custody of all of the 3TG used by our suppliers and in our products.
+We completed due diligence on all smelters reported in our supply chain as described in Section 3 below.